v-elizondo/tallerTest/README.md

 Another important part of the networwking layer are the Decodable structs which handles the serialization of the JSON response.
 These struct used Decodable as this is the most apropiate convention for data that needs to be decoded from a JSON stream.
 We can also use Codable, but this is just a type alias that covers the usage of Encodable and Decodable protocols.
 In this specific case we just to decode data, so we use the specific protocol for it.

-This implemtation can be found in the Networking/Responses directory.
+This implementation can be found in the Networking/Responses directory.

 #### Defining a Shared Network Manager Utility